microsoft/Broadcast-Development-Kit-Web-UI/docs/how-to-use-the-solution/how_to_use_the_solution.md

 > **NOTE:** To be able to invite the Bot into a meeting, a Microsoft Teams meeting needs to be scheduled.

 ### Call info status and streaming protocol configuration
-During the call establishment, a Call details view will be rendered.
+Once the call is established, a Call details view will be rendered.
 In this view you will see the following sections:

 - [Call Information View](#call-Information-view).
 - [Injection Stream](#injection-stream).